demitry/az-900/UdemyAZ900.md

 - Autoscaling Up/Down

 ### Quiz 2: ## Section 3 Quiz

+Question 1:
+Which of the following is the correct description of the Azure Cloud Services benefit of scalability?

+- A cloud service that maintains fast performance as demand increases.

+Scalability refers to the ability to adjust resources to meet demand.

+Question 2:
+A company hosts a promotion application named App1 that all its customers use.
+App1 has low usage during the first three weeks of each month and very high usage during the last week of each month.
+Which benefit of Azure Cloud Services supports cost management for such usage patterns?

+- Elasticity

+Elasticity is the ability of a system to automatically grow and shrink based on application demand.

+Question 3:
+A system in the Azure Cloud is designed to withstand the failure of one or more components.
+What is this an example of?

+- High availability

+High availability refers to a set of technologies that minimize IT disruptions by providing business continuity of IT services through redundant, fault-tolerant, or failover-protected components.

 ## Section 4: AZ-900 - Cloud Service Types
 ### Cloud Service Types [19]
 ### Serverless [20]